Note: These notes are for guidance only. The relevant planning regulations should always be consulted.

 Yes.
 Subject to:

 - Not more than 2m high to the rear

 - Not more than 1.2 metres to the front or forward of the front of the house

 NB: Metal palisade or other security fencing is not exempt.

 (Page 157, Class 5, Page 159 Class 9).

 Yes.
 To the front or side for not more than two cars.

 NB.
 The widening of vehicular entrances is not exempt.

 Yes.
 But only if the structure was previously used as a single dwelling. e.g. a house which was used as a single dwelling when built, later converted to flats can convert back to single dwelling use under this exemption.

-Not more than 1 sign.
-Remove not later than 7 days after sale / letting.
+Not more than one sign.
+Remove not later than seven days after sale/letting.